coltongrainger/quamash/prelims/algebra.md

 Concepts I struggled with:

 - *timeliness!*
-  - With no time to revise, I glossed over difficult-to-typeset notation I had introduced when sketching up the proofs.
-I think this hurriedness came at the cost of clarity, and Thiem didn't really follow the arguments.
+    - With no time to revise the problem set, I glossed over difficult-to-typeset notation I had introduced when sketching up the proofs.
+My hurriedness cost me clarity, and Thiem didn't really follow the arguments.
+(F**k!
+I don't really follow my arguments!)
 - Fermat's little theorem
 - order of groups and subgroups when factored through a quotient group
     - what relations exist between $\pi(H) < G/N$ and $H < G$?
 - specifying *in which group* a subgroup is normal